bishnudev1/restapi/README.md

 # restapi
-Rest api using flask + mysql
+Rest api using flask + mysql for development purpose